ericenouen/ericenouen.github.io/index.md

 - **Efficient Multiple Objective Optimization for Fair Misinformation Detection**
   Eric Enouen\*, Katja Mathesius\*, Sean Wang\*, Arielle Carr, Sihong Xie
   *IEEE Big Data 2022*

+## News
+- Excited to present both CBDebug and CBDiffuse at ICLR this April!
+Please reach out if you’ll be at the conference and want to chat.
+- Presented at the EnCORE Workshop on Interpretability in Modern AI, UC San Diego (Feb 2026)
+- Awarded the 2025–2026 Bowers CIS–LinkedIn Fellowship (Aug 2025)
+- Started PhD in Computer Science at Cornell University (Aug 2024)